joshbegley/nyt-latest/README.md

 `The attack followed a rare daytime assault on Monday.
 Russia has stepped up attacks on the capital this month as Ukraine prepares for a counteroffensive.`\
 https://nytimes.com/2023/05/29/world/europe/russia-ukraine-kyiv-strikes.html?searchResultPosition=6

-**Heat to Face Nuggets in N.B.A.
-Finals After Beating Celtics in Game 7**\
+**The Miami Heat Earned a Trip to the N.B.A.
+Finals the Hard Way**\
-`The Heat are just the second eighth seed to reach the N.B.A. championship series.
-They beat Boston, the No. 2 seed, in the Eastern Conference finals.`\
+`The Heat, just the second eighth seed to reach the championship round, nearly blew a 3-0 series lead against the Celtics.
+Next they face the top-seeded Denver Nuggets.`\
 https://nytimes.com/2023/05/29/sports/basketball/miami-heat-boston-celtics.html?searchResultPosition=7

 **9 People Wounded in Memorial Day Shooting Near Florida Beach**\